Why Prasar Bharti is right in asking PTI about its accountability

 However, in 2019, the Supreme Court of India brought trusts, societies and non-governmental organisations that receive government financing under the Right to Information Act.
 This being said, one must understand that the PTI's building in New Delhi stands on land leased by the government.

-Prasar Bharti on the other hand has sought to know from PTI about the expenses.
+Prasar Bharti, on the other hand, has sought to know from PTI about the expenses.
 The argument is that this would help in assessing how much it should pay.
-PTI on the other hand says it is a private entity and hence does not come under the RTI.
+PTI, on the other hand, says it is a private entity and hence does not come under the RTI.

 Now coming back to the PTI building it is on Parliament Street which has prime real estate value.
 The build has had many tenants, including defence firms, which have nothing to do with journalism.
 The building was leased by the government at a highly subsidised rate for public service.